Aonic7/Dashboard-Streamlit/README.md

 # Dashboard-Streamlit
-The project is multi-page dashboard built on StreamlitIO platform.
+The project is a multi-page dashboard built on StreamlitIO platform.